 On the surface, quite a few robo-advisor investing sites look the same, but a deeper look reveals differences in key areas such as fees, account types and custody.
 Betterment, FutureAdvisor, TradeKing and WiseBanyan are four well-known robo-advisors and each comes with their own set of pros:

-Betterment made its mark as one of the earliest robo-advisors – and it continues to be one of the best.
+Betterment made its mark as one of the earliest robo advisors – and it continues to be one of the best.
 Designed especially for newbie investors, users need only answer a few questions about their goals and schedule contributions to their Betterment account; investors who want to be a little more hands-on will find the site’s tools easy to use.
 You don’t need a minimum deposit, but you do pay fees based on your account balance.
 The higher your balance, the less you’ll pay.
-You can sign up or learn more from Betterment here.
+Here is our full Betterment review to give you a better idea of the investing service.

-TradeKing is a discount brokerage with very reasonable fees and a low $500 minimum deposit.
-This robo-advisor is probably better suited for those who feel comfortable investing on their own; however, TradeKing also offers the option of working with an advisor whereby you simply select your risk-tolerance level and adjust it accordingly over time.
+Ally Invest is a discount brokerage with very reasonable fees and a low $500 minimum deposit.
+This robo-advisor is probably better suited for those who feel comfortable investing on their own; however, Ally Invest also offers the option of working with an advisor whereby you simply select your risk-tolerance level and adjust it accordingly over time.
 The advisor selects your investments for you based on your response.
-You can sign up or learn more about TradeKing here.

 WiseBanyan offers basic robo-advising at no cost, but charges for add-ons such as tax-loss harvesting.
 If you want just a taste of the robo-advisor experience or prefer to cherry-pick the services you pay for, WiseBanyan is definitely an investing site worth considering.